How to Start an Emergency Fund (Even on a Tight Budget)

 Sell things before you decide you don’t have money

-I went through my apartment and sold seven things over one weekend — old electronics, clothes, kitchen stuff I’d never used.
-Made $280.
+I went through my apartment and sold several things over one weekend — old electronics, clothes, kitchen stuff I’d never used.
+Made about $200–300 from it.
 That was more than a month of auto-transfers.
 Facebook Marketplace and eBay are where I started.

 Route windfalls before you see them